 Do you love really good bread, the crusty variety?
 Me too.
 While we live in foreign countries, most of us expats learn to enjoy some of the food that is on offer in our new habitats.
 Not all the food, mind you.
 In Ghana, West Africa, I found it a challenge to eat snail stew.
 Snails the size of Italian salamis are for sale in the markets and by the road from vendors with large head pans full of the squirming gastropods.

 Still, no matter how well we foreigners in alien lands adapt, most of us will continue to have cravings for foods we grew up with, like sauerkraut, Marmite, Twinkies, cow foot soup, and other culinary delights.
 (Cow feet soup?
 Yes, I have eaten it).
 Having grown up in rainy Holland, I crave good sharp cheese and crusty bread.
 When my American prince and I first arrived in Ghana, this kind of bread was not easy to find.
 The story below recounts my efforts to obtain my daily fix of good bread.
 And if you wonder about the photo, yes, I baked that bread.
 In some places, baking your own bread is the best way to go.

 Without bread, all is misery. – William Cobbett

-This was not good news.
+This was not good news

-So we piled in our little Kia and he directs us the back way to the Bad Guy store and instructs us to park in a cluttered alley behind the building.
-This so no person from the Embassy might see us.
-He slips out, furtively looks left and right like a bad actor in a cheap spy movie, and rushes into the back door in search of our fix of Country Wheat, Sour Dough Rye and Mixed Seed.
-We stay in the car, out of sight.
-My man and I look at each other.
+So we piled in our little Kia and he directed us the convoluted back way to the Bad Guy store (avoiding the main road) and instructed us to park in a cluttered alley behind the building and stay put.
+This so no person from the American Embassy snooping around the neighborhood would spot us.
+The baker slipped out, furtively looked left and right like a bad actor in a cheap spy movie, and rushed into the back door of the shop in search of our fix of Country Wheat, Sour Dough Rye and Mixed Seed.
+We stayed obediently in the car, out of sight.

 * * *